 The most popular network management protocols include:

-- Simple Network Management Protocol (SNMP): SNMP allows devices to send status updates and performance metrics to the NMS and enables the NMS to send commands to devices.
+SNMP allows devices to send status updates and performance metrics to the NMS and enables the NMS to send commands to devices.

-- Internet Control Message Protocol (ICMP): While primarily used for diagnostics, ICMP plays a role in network management by facilitating ping tests and traceroute operations.
+While primarily used for diagnostics, ICMP plays a role in network management by facilitating ping tests and traceroute operations.

-- Streaming Telemetry: This modern approach involves devices continuously streaming real-time data to the NMS, providing more detailed and timely information compared to traditional polling methods.
+This modern approach involves devices continuously streaming real-time data to the NMS, providing more detailed and timely information compared to traditional polling methods.

 These protocols form the foundation of network management, enabling seamless communication between diverse network resources and management systems.

-Top 5 Benefits of Network Management
+Top 5 Benefits Of Network Management

 Implementing robust network management practices offers numerous benefits, especially for multi-location businesses.
 Here are the top five advantages:

-1. Improves Network Visibility
+Improves Network Visibility

 Network management provides a clear, real-time view of the entire IT infrastructure – a must, with 57% of network administrators citing a lack of visibility as the top challenge caused by their current network monitoring tools.3 This improved visibility allows organizations to quickly identify and locate issues across all locations, whether it's a failing router in a branch office or a bandwidth bottleneck at headquarters.